- Value compared to German rivals

 The GS 350 makes use of a 311-horsepower 3.5-liter V-6 that shuttles power rearward or to all four wheels through either a 6- or an 8-speed automatic transmission.
 What the engine lacks in whizzy turbos like its German competition it makes up for in smooth, strong acceleration.
 Better yet is the ferocious GS F with its 467-hp 5.0-liter V-8 hurtling power rearward.
 The GS F delivers brutal acceleration and yet remains composed as a daily driver thanks to a ride nearly as supple as its less-wicked GS 350 sibling.

-Fuel economy is unimpressive against rivals exceeding 30 mpg on the highway.
+Fuel economy is unimpressive against rivals that can exceed 30 mpg on the highway.

 All GS sedans have a luxurious interior dressed up with nice materials, soft leathers, and pretty wood trims.
 Sticking points are the software and mouse-like controller for the 12.3-inch infotainment screen, which frustrate at every opportunity and don’t offer the comfort of Apple CarPlay or Android Auto compatibility.